-Cannabis has a complicated history in the United States.
+Cannabis has a complicated history in the United States but why was marijuana made illegal?
 Public interest in cannabis has gone through several cycles of boom and bust since its introduction to the West in the 19th century.
 Legislation for much of U.S. History has attempted to stifle consumption, though in recent decades the trend has seen some reversal.

 Cannabis indica was first introduced to western medicine by William O’Shaughnessy in 1839.
 O’Shaughnessy had spent many years in India in pursuit of scientific discoveries.
 He returned to London in 1841 and spread his discovery to all of England.
 Medicinal cannabis had spread to pharmacies in the U.S. by the 1850s.